-The theory of endogenous cannabinoid deficiency is relatively new; essentially, it is a condition where the body doesn’t produce enough of its own cannabinoids, resulting in imbalance in many homeostatic processes such as pain and digestion.
-There is a compelling argument for a dysfunctional endocannabinoid systems in diseases such as migraine, irritable bowel syndrome, and fibromyalgia.
+The theory of endogenous cannabinoid deficiency is relatively new; essentially, it is a condition where the body doesn’t produce enough of its own cannabinoids, resulting in imbalance in many homeostatic processes such as pain regulation and digestion.
+There is a compelling argument for a dysfunctional endocannabinoid system in diseases such as migraine, irritable bowel syndrome, and fibromyalgia.
 It is unknown if endocannabinoid deficiency is genetically inherited, or it is a result of illness or mental distress.
 Because THC and whole-plant cannabis alleviate the symptoms of these diseases, it makes sense that cannabinoids may be making up for endocannabinoid deficiencies in the body.

 Side Effects and Warnings

-This may be THC’s most desirable, and certainly most sought-after quality, but it may also cause unpleasant, but only temporary, physical and mental impairment.
+This may be THC’s most desirable, and certainly most sought-after quality, but it may also cause unpleasant, if only temporary, physical and mental impairment.
 THC intoxication isn’t dangerous in and of itself, but it can impair a user’s ability to perform certain tasks safely.
 Users shouldn’t drive while under the influence of THC.

 Rapid Heart Rate

-Because the brain interprets a rapid heart rate as a “fight or flight” response, a feeling of anxiety or paranoia can frequently accompany a high dose of THC.
+Because the brain interprets a rapid heart rate as a fight or flight response, a feeling of anxiety or paranoia can frequently accompany a high dose of THC.
 Users may also want to avoid high-THC cultivars and products if they experience cannabis-related paranoia.
 Genetics, previous cannabis use, and pre-existing health conditions play a role in determining if THC will produce or alleviate anxiety.
 It is common for paranoia to diminish over time, as people develop tolerance to the effects of THC.
-By starting at a low dose, and increasing slowly over time, individuals can overcome paranoia and reap the other medical benefits of THC.
+By starting at a low dose, and increasing slowly over time, individuals can overcome paranoia and reap the medical benefits of THC.

 Among the most common side effects, and telltale signs, of smoking cannabis is red, bloodshot eyes.
-After consuming cannabis, it generally takes about five (5) to 10 minutes for users’ heart rates to return back to normal and for blood pressure to begin to decrease.
+After consuming cannabis, it generally takes about five to 10 minutes for users’ heart rates to return to normal and for blood pressure to begin to decrease.
 Lower blood pressure leads to the dilation of blood vessels and capillaries, including ocular capillaries, which results in the eyes turning red.
 The amount your blood pressure is lowered and how red your eyes become depends on the amount of THC you consume.
 Cannabis-induced eye redness is a harmless side effect that will typically only last a few hours.

 What To Do If You Consume Too Much THC

 While it’s impossible to have a lethal or even long-term debilitating overdose from cannabis, it is still possible to consume a dose of THC that produces unpleasant, unwanted side effects.
-A THC overdose may produce symptoms of panic, paranoia, nausea, vomiting, dysphoria, emotional distress, and physical discomfort, and overdose is most likely to occur when a user ingests an edible cannabis product.
+A THC overdose may produce symptoms of panic, paranoia, nausea, vomiting, dysphoria, emotional distress, and physical discomfort.
+Overdose is most likely to occur when a user ingests an edible cannabis product.
 This is because when THC passes through the digestive system, it is broken down by enzymes in the liver.
 The liver turns Delta-9 THC into 11-hydroxy THC, which is a far more potent activator of the CB1 receptor.

 Foremost, if you experience intense THC overdose symptoms, try to remain calm.
 Although the sensation of panic is very common, it is always temporary.
 THC overdose symptoms can last anywhere from a few minutes to several hours, depending on the amount and method of THC consumption.
-While waiting for the symptoms to subside, try meditative calming methods, or a calming distraction for your mind such as listening to soothing music or watching TV.
+While waiting for the symptoms to subside, try a calming distraction for your mind such as listening to soothing music or watching TV.
 Take small sips of water to rehydrate and reduce dry mouth symptoms.